Personal profiles

 What it's like here

 You don't need to be a certain type of person to succeed at MUFG.
-No matter what your background is, if you decide to build your career here you'll be supported from the moment you join us with a tailored development plan that's unique to you.
+In fact, we’re looking for people from all types of backgrounds.
+Having a truly diverse workforce is what makes MUFG such an enjoyable place to work.
+Your individuality will be celebrated, and from the moment you join us, you’ll be supported with a tailored development plan that's unique to you.

 Chloe